 Timber and Logging Slash

-Patrol containment lines and monitor fire activity within planned area.
+Patrol containment lines and monitor any fire activity.

 |Projected Incident Activity|